Free School Meals

 Students entitled to a FSM will receive a daily allowance as follows:

-- £1.05 to be spent on a breakfast between 7.30am and 8.15am (this additional temporary allowance started in October 2017 and is subject to a review)
+• £1.10 to be spent on a breakfast or mid-morning snack between 7.30am and 8.15am or between 10.40am and 11am (this additional temporary allowance started in October 2017 and is subject to a review)

 The Academy encourages all FSM students to either have a hot lunchtime meal (the meal of the day including a pudding and drink costs £2.20) or a sandwich / baguette / salad / pasta (prices start from 80p) from our ‘Grab and Go’ unit.

-If a FSM student spends more than £1.05 at breakfast or £2.20 at lunchtime, and/or any purchases at break-time, these extra costs will need to be paid for by the parent / carer.
+If a FSM student spends more than £1.10 on a breakfast / mid-morning snack or more than £2.20 at lunchtime, these extra costs will need to be paid for by the parent / carer.
 Money can be added to the student’s catering account on-line using Wisepay.
 Alternatively, there is a cash machine in the Dining Hall which can be used to ‘top-up’ student accounts.
 Any unspent FSM allowance will not carry over to the following day.

 The FSM allowance must not be used to purchase food or drinks for other students.